 The Arya Samaj also contributed towards rousing the national consciousness.
 It is said that "political independence was one of the Ist objectives of Dayananda.
 Indeed, he was the first man to use the term Swaraj.
 He was the first to insist on people using only Swadeshi articles manufactured in India and to discard the foreign things.
 He was the first to recognize Hindi as a national language of India".
 Many Indian National leaders like Bal Gangadhar Tilak, Lala Lajpat Rai and Gopal Krishna Gokhale were deeply influenced by the philosophy and principles of Arya Samaj.
 The Arya Samaj embodied a spirit of intense patriotism.
 The Samaj always remained in the forefront of political movement and produced leaders of eminence.
 Dayananda's political slogan was 'India for the Indians'.
-The rise of extremism within the All India Congress was certainly because of the militant spirit of Hindu religion and culture, defended the honour of Hindus and helped them develop a sense of self-respect and confidence which inspired national patriotism among them.
+The rise of extremism within the All India Congress was certainly because of the militant spirit of Hinduism and there is no doubt that the Arya Samaj, by claiming superiority of Hindu religion and culture, defended the honour of Hindus and helped them develop a sense of self-respect and confidence which inspired national patriotism among them.
 Therefore, it certainly helped in building up national consciousness.